 - You should make sure that all fire safety devices and your fire extinguishers are in proper working condition.
 This can be ensured by having a reputable fire company check your equipment a carry our fire extinguisher testing.

 - Most varieties of chemical fire extinguishers contain a number of chemicals inside the canister.
 This requires an occasional shaking because otherwise some heavier chemicals tend to settle down, thereby destroying the homogeneous mixture and this can greatly reduce efficiency.
 You need to check if your fire extinguisher requires such regular shaking, typically once a month.
 If so, do not neglect this.

-- Always check for and ensure easy accessibility to your fire extinguisher by all occupants.
+- Always check for and ensure easy access to your fire extinguisher by all occupants.
 This is very important because if it isn’t accessible in the time of emergency, then there is no use having it in the first place.